Lower Body Revolution™

 Other times the front hip muscles (the hip flexors) are too tight.
 They do not lengthen enough to allow upright standing.

-My Lower Body Revolution class includes an entire section of hip flexor stretches and anterior hip drills to notice and change tilt to neutral.
+My Lower Body Revolution class includes a section of hip flexor stretches and anterior hip drills to notice and change tilt to neutral.

 What Students Say